chenchenygu/autoresearch/program.md

 **Simplicity criterion**: All else being equal, simpler is better.
 A small improvement that adds ugly complexity is not worth it.
 Conversely, removing something and getting equal or better results is a great outcome — that's a simplification win.
 When evaluating whether to keep a change, weigh the complexity cost against the improvement magnitude.
 A 0.001 val_bpb improvement that adds 20 lines of hacky code?
 Probably not worth it.
 A 0.001 val_bpb improvement from deleting code?
 Definitely keep.
 An improvement of ~0 but much simpler code?
 Keep.

-**The first run**: Your very first run should always be to establish the baseline, so you will run the training script as is.
+**The first run of a fresh branch**: If there is no prior `results.tsv` history for this branch, your first run should establish the baseline by running the training script as is.
+If the branch already has prior results, continue from the latest kept state instead of re-running a fresh baseline.

 ## Output format